-Dayna Finch completed her fourth season as an assistant coach at Nebraska in 2013-14, helping the Huskers capture their first-ever conference tournament title and their third straight trip to the NCAA Tournament.
+Dayna Finch completed her fifth season as an assistant coach at Nebraska in 2014-15, helping the Huskers to their fourth consecutive NCAA Tournament appearance and fourth straight 20-win season.

 NU, which went 12-4 in Big Ten regular-season play and played for a share of the conference title on the final day of the season for the second straight year, won three straight games over Minnesota, No. 19 Michigan State and No. 23 Iowa in Indianapolis to roll to their first Big Ten Tournament title.